turbaszek/tnijto/README.md

 # or
 brew install pre-commit
 ```
-And then from project directory run `pre-commit install`.
+Then from project directory run `pre-commit install`.